ISOLDESolenoidalSpectrometer/ISSSort/README.md

 ## Sorting Philosophy

 ### Step 1: Converter
-Running midas2root with a list of input files, using the -i flag, will simple convert them to ROOT format.
+Running iss_sort with a list of input files, using the -i flag, will simple convert them to ROOT format.
 This step produces one output file per input file, which has the name of the input file, appended with .root.
 The ouptut file contains a single ROOT tree of the data and a series of diagnostic histograms.
-If the output file already exists, midas2root will skip this step unless the -f flag is used.
+If the output file already exists, iss_sort will skip this step unless the -f flag is used.

 ### Step 2: Calibration and Time Sorting
 In order to combine timestamp and ADC data, the time sorting step needs to be performed by adding the -s flag.